 Baltimore’s cruise port may not be famous, but it’s perfectly efficient if you’re looking for island bliss or northeast exploration.
-These cruise lines will get you there, with lofts of over-the-top evening entertainment and daytime escapades organized to keep you busy along the way.

 Best cruises from Baltimore

 Read our reviews to determine which onboard experience most appeals to you.
 After that, your next decision is simply where to go.

 In the mood for some southern charm?
 Royal Caribbean docks at Charleston and Orlando before reaching the Bahamas on its unique southeast coast voyages.

 What is there to do in Charleston?
 Shop bustling King’s Street.
 Wander through the French Quarter.
 Visit Fort Sumter.
 And eat plenty of hush puppies.

 Spend a couple of days docked at King’s Wharf, taking in the pink sands and sparkling ocean waves.
 Royal Caribbean also has Bermuda cruises that tag a visit to CocoCay onto the end, so you can hit two paradise islands in one trip.

 Royal Caribbean’s southern Caribbean itinerary includes Haiti, St. Kitts, St. Thomas and Antigua — four islands most people only get to see in post cards.

 On land, you’ll find unspoiled beaches, locally brewed liquors and a general sense of peace.
 Its 12-day route starts at only $699 per person.

 New England and Canada